- When to mention Microsoft Office skills on your resume

 Here’s an example:

 In my recent role as [Your Previous Position] at [Previous Company], I used Microsoft Excel to analyze and interpret large datasets, leading to data-driven insights that informed strategic decision-making.
 I became recognized for my exceptional Excel skills on the team, and was frequently asked to help with particularly challenging spreadsheet tasks.
-This experience not only enhanced my analytical skills, but also equipped me with a keen eye for detail and accuracy.
+This experience enhanced my analytical skills and equipped me with a keen eye for detail and accuracy.

 How do I improve my Microsoft Office skills?